jayrevolinskyjr/jayrevolinskyjr/README.md

 * Coordinated [discussion](https://github.com/ChicoState/PantryNode/discussions/37) on integrating SKU Lookup.
 ChicoState/PantryNode#25
 * Feature manager for ChicoState/PantryNode#174 - Responsible for design, coordination, and major portions of implementation.
+* Started an issue to update the repository to the old standard https://github.com/ChicoState/PantryNode/issues/193#issue-1682051340

 ### PantryNode